NTIA/itm/CONTRIBUTING.md

 code styling to C++ source and header files.
 - _For Python wrapper repositories_, a `.pre-commit-config.yaml` file is included
 in the root directory.
-This file implements multiple hooks for the [pre-commit](https://pre-commit.com/) tool, which apply automated formatting to files when they are commited to Git.
+This file implements multiple hooks for the [pre-commit](https://pre-commit.com/) tool, which apply automated formatting to files when they are committed to Git.
 It is recommended to use this tool to autoformat Python code when checked in.

 ## Project Structure and CMake